gcrieloue-main/gcrieloue-main/README.md

-- 👋 Hi, I’m Gilles CRIELOUE
+- Hi 👋, I’m Gilles CRIELOUE
-- 📫 How to reach me : visit https://gilles.crieloue.fr
+- How to reach me 📫 : visit https://gilles.crieloue.fr

 <!---
 gcrieloue-main/gcrieloue-main is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.